blue-luke/cka-crash-course/exercises/04-etcd-backup-restore/instructions.md

 Etcd is a pod in kube-system
 Presume it writes to the node file system, so accessing it for cert info is equivalent to sshing onto node Snapshot itself has to be doe via the node?

+2nd attempt
+Difficult.
+I don't understand what is going on.
+Messy as I wasn't focussing Need to find the etc d pod.
+This is likely to be in kube-system namespace Where does the endpoint come from?
+It is also in the etcd pod descrition --listen-client-urls, but it is not needed, as we are on the control plane node already
+The etcd backup command needs to be directed to 3 distinct files We use the pod volume hostpaths to find where on the control plane etcd certs etc are stored Carry out the copy command
+Leave it there for safe keeping
+To restore, use the restore command.
+I overlooked this Then, manually change the path on the pod for etcd-data Backup the existing file before restoring it